Menukabh/Docking-AutoDock-Vina/README.md

 ### Basic Docking using AutoDock-Vina
-## Dock PN3 and PN5 peptides using Autodock-Vina
+## Dock small peptides to the receptors using Autodock-Vina
 Reference: https://autodock-vina.readthedocs.io/en/latest/docking_basic.html
 https://github.com/pritampanda15/Drug-Designing/blob/main/grid_generation_vina-main/grid.py

-The structure of PN3 and PN5 peptides were generated in PEP-FOLD 3.5: https://mobyle.rpbs.univ-paris-diderot.fr/cgi-bin/portal.py#forms::PEP-FOLD3
+The structure of small peptides were generated in PEP-FOLD 3.5: https://mobyle.rpbs.univ-paris-diderot.fr/cgi-bin/portal.py#forms::PEP-FOLD3
 To get the structure in PEP-FOLD, the seqeunce should be in fasta format
->PN3
+>Peptide
 Aminoacid_seqeunce_was_typed

 PEP-FOLD3 gives different 3D structure in PDB format after uploading amino acid sequences.
 One of the 3D format could be saved for docking.